rackerlabs/rackspace-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

       Ray Tracing Time:     0.6048 seconds
         Image I/O Time:     0.0182 seconds

-Your cluster consisted of four nodes and one CPU each, therefore, the performance improvement was almost four times greater.
+Your cluster consisted of four nodes and one CPU each.
+Therefore, the performance improvement was almost four times greater.
 You should have significant improvements even if you don't have multiple nodes and instead run your application on only one node, with OpenMPI using both CPUs.